awsdocs/amazon-sagemaker-developer-guide/doc_source/gs-setup-working-env.md

          For more information about creating your own IAM role, see [Amazon SageMaker Roles ](sagemaker-roles.md)\.

+   1. For **Root Access**, choose **Enabled** to enable root access for users, or choose **Disabled** to disable root access for users\.
+If you disable root access for users, lifecycle configurations associated with the notebook instance still run as the root user\.

    1. \(Optional\) Choose to access resources in a Virtual Private Cloud \(VPC\)\.

       **To access resources in your VPC from the notebook instance**